04/15/10

 Florence, Accademia della Crusca

-According to Silva Malaguzzi in Food and Feasting in Art (one of my absolute favourite reference books), this work of art was commissioned by the Accademia della Crusca.
+According to Silva Malaguzzi in Food and Feasting in Art, this work of art was commissioned by the Accademia della Crusca.
 It was tradition for each academician “to choose a nickname associated with flour.”
 The motto translates to “I am not enough by myself,” an allusion to the fact that ricotta “is a humble cheese with little flavor and therefore needs to be eaten with bread.”
 Like the other examples of flour bolters commissioned by the Accademia, the composition is starkly simple, with the focus on the single subject and motto.
 Malaguzzi notes that “the custom of bread-related nicknames was established…to express their antischolastic bent and partly because the plainness and purity of bread…mirrored the qualities that inspired the academicians’ language studies.”

 200 g fresh ricotta